 Using high-resolution imagery from Auer's lab to search for sub-cellular structures, such as microtubules within human mammary epithelial cells.

-Before joining LBNL in 2007, she was a Computer Science professor at the Catholic University of Santos, Sao Paulo, Brazil.
-While professor, she was Principal Investigator of Computer Vision in Leukemia Diagnosis (Young Researcher Award) and FAP-Books (FAP-IV), co-Principal Investigator in Classification in Agriculture (Small Business Incentive Grants), all sponsored by FAPESP science foundation, Sao Paulo, Brazil.
-Her PhD is from the University of Sao Paulo (USP) in Computational Physics (2004), where she developed a prototype for computer-aided leukemia diagnosis in collaboration with the Hematology Laboratory (FMRP-USP) and feature selection tools for general purpose data application.
-Her master degree was at the same institute (thesis on biological signal processing).
-As part of her PhD, she was as a Visiting Researcher in the Electrical and Computer Engineering Department at UC Santa Barbara in 2004.
-Federal University of Sao Carlos, Brazil is where she got a degree in Computer Science in 1997, completing a monograph on the automation of Intensive Therapy Unit procedures, which was based on internship in industry (Dixtal Biomedica).
+FAPESP science foundation, Sao Paulo, Brazil.
+Her PhD is from the University of Sao Paulo (USP) in Computational Physics (2004), where she developed a prototype for computer-aided leukemia diagnosis in collaboration with the Clinic Hospital FMRP-USP, and feature selection tools for general purpose data applications.
+As part of her PhD, she was also as a Visiting Researcher in the Electrical and Computer Engineering Department at UC Santa Barbara (2004).